 - Staff will understand and actively apply CSSP’s four core strategies for embodying equity in their work.

 - Staff will understand and apply an anti-racist intersectional analysis to all bodies of work.
-This analysis includes identifying the effects of anti-Blackness, and how race-based and gender-based power and privilege have contributed to the range of barriers to equal access that are reinforced and maintained in the “othering” of LGBTQ+ people, immigrants, disabled people, and people of low-income.
+This analysis includes identifying the effects of anti-Blackness, and how race-based and gender-based power and privilege have contributed to the range of barriers to equal access that are reinforced and maintained in the “othering” of people–including Black, Native, Latinx, LGBTQ+ people, immigrants, disabled people, and people of low-income.

 - Staff will consistently explore and actively address structural and systemic factors that serve as barriers to achieving equity, inclusion, and justice.